 - 1 Tbsp chopped fresh basil or parsley

-- Heat half a tablespoon of olive oil in a large skillet over medium-high heat.
-Add zucchini and cook until golden on each side.
+- Heat half a tablespoon of olive oil in a large skillet over medium heat.
+Add zucchini and cook until golden on each side, about 5 minutes per side.
 Remove from pan and place on a plate.

 - Brush both sides of chicken breasts with olive oil then season both sides with salt and pepper.
-Cook in same skillet over medium-high heat until no longer pink in the center then remove to the plate with the zucchini and set aside.
+Cook in same skillet over medium-high heat until no longer pink in the center, about 5 minutes per side, then remove to the plate with the zucchini and set aside.

 - Turn heat down to medium then add 1 tablespoon olive oil and shallots.
 Saute until shallots are slightly softened, about 1 minute, then add herb cheese, chicken broth, and lemon juice.
 Stir until creamy then add in fresh herbs.
 Add more broth if needed to reach desired consistency.
 Spoon sauce over cooked chicken then serve with zucchini.